How to apply for a Best Start Grant payment

 How long will it take to get the payment

-Social Security Scotland aim to process applications within 10 working days.
+Social Security Scotland aims to process applications within ten working days.

 If you're awarded the payment

-Social Security Scotland will send you a letter to let you know what they have decided (this is called a 'determination') and what you will be paid.
+Social Security Scotland will send you a letter to let you know what they've decided (this is called a 'determination') and what you'll be paid.

 The money will be paid directly into your bank account if you have one.
 If you don’t, it will be paid in the same way as you get your other benefits.

-If Social Security Scotland made a mistake when it was processing your application, you can ask it to correct the mistake.
+If Social Security Scotland made a mistake and you were paid too little, you can ask Social Security Scotland to correct the mistake.
 For example, Social Security Scotland might have wrongly decided that you weren't entitled to an Early Learning Payment or that you were only entitled to a lower rate of the Pregnancy and Baby Payment.

 You don't have to formally ask Social Security Scotland to look again at the decision (called a 're-determination').
-Although if Social Security Scotland doesn't agree that it made a mistake, then you will need to ask for a re-determination.
-Read our information about challenging a decision.
+But if Social Security Scotland doesn't agree that it made a mistake, you'll need to ask for a re-determination.
+Read more about challenging a decision.

 If you're refused the payment

-If Social Security Scotland decides that you are not entitled to a payment, you will get a letter telling you the reasons for the decision.
+If Social Security Scotland decides that you're not entitled to a payment, you'll get a letter telling you the reasons for the decision.

 If you don't agree with the decision, you can ask for Social Security Scotland to look at it again.
 This is called a 're-determination'.
-Read our information about challenging a decision.
+Read more about challenging a decision.

-If you deliberately give incorrect or incomplete information on your application form, you are committing a criminal offence for which you could be prosecuted.
+If you deliberately give incorrect or incomplete information on your application form, you're committing a criminal offence for which you could be prosecuted.